-In other words, while we won’t tell you what the single best 9mm suppressor is, we will give you some objective data to help you decide what the best 9mm suppressor is FOR YOU.
+In other words, while we won’t tell you what the single best 9mm suppressor is, we will give you some objective data to help you decide what the best 9mm suppressor is FOR YOU – as well as our top three picks for the best 9mm suppressors on the market right now, as well as our best choice for a suppressor host and type of subsonic ammo.
 So, let’s get started!

 Use the links below to skip ahead: